Erin Meyer: No Rules Rules: Netflix and the Culture of Reinvention

 In 2020, Meyer co-authored No Rules Rules: Netflix and the Culture of Reinvention with Netflix co-founder and CEO Reed Hastings.
-The book examines Netflix’s distinctive management philosophy, emphasizing "freedom and responsibility," radical candor, minimal controls, and high talent density as drivers of innovation and adaptability.
+The book examines Netflix’s distinctive management philosophy, emphasizing "freedom and responsibility", radical candor, minimal controls, and high talent density as drivers of innovation and adaptability.
 Drawing on Hastings’ experiences and more than 200 interviews conducted by Meyer, the book details how Netflix’s unconventional practices shaped its corporate culture and growth.

-The book became a New York Times bestseller and was nominated for the 2020 Financial Times & McKinsey Business Book of the Year Award.
+The book became a New York Times bestseller and was nominated for the 2020 Financial Times and McKinsey Business Book of the Year Awards.

 It received positive critical reception.
-The New York Times wrote that "No Rules Rules demonstrates that it is not only possible to pursue both freedom and responsibility at the same time, but that for Silicon Valley and the rest of us to thrive together, it is essential."
+The New York Times wrote that "No Rules Rules demonstrates that it is not only possible to pursue both freedom and responsibility at the same time, but that for Silicon Valley and the rest of us to thrive together, it is essential".

-Booklist described it as "informative, thought-provoking, and down-to-earth," while Kirkus Reviews called it a "fascinating story of a counterintuitive approach that apparently works."
+Booklist described it as "informative, thought-provoking, and down-to-earth," while Kirkus Reviews called it a "fascinating story of a counterintuitive approach that apparently works".

-Library Journal gave the book a starred review, recommending it "for leaders eager to build innovative, fast, and flexible teams," and Publishers Weekly noted that "aspiring tech moguls should flock to Hastings and Meyer’s energetic and fascinating account."
+Library Journal gave the book a starred review, recommending it "for leaders eager to build innovative, fast, and flexible teams", and Publishers Weekly noted that "aspiring tech moguls should flock to Hastings and Meyer’s energetic and fascinating account".